codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/jfrog.md

 ---

 Codefresh has native support for interacting with JFrog Artifactory.
-For information on adding a JFrog Artifactory integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).
+For information on adding a JFrog Artifactory integration in Codefresh, see [GitOps container registry integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).